armory-io/spin-trigger-pipeline-action/README.md

 # Spin Trigger Pipeline

 This action allows you to trigger a pipeline in Spinnaker sending a POST request to a webhook configured in Spinnaker.
-It help us to trigger a CD for a Spinnaker service.
+It helps us to trigger a CD for a Spinnaker services.

 ## Usage